gelguy/Cmd2.vim/README.md

 * `_complete_exit`: `"\<Esc>"`

   Key to enter to cancel the matching and exit to the cmdline.
 This returns the cmdline to its original state.
 Any key that is not next, previous or exit will accept the match and enter the corresponding key.
 Therefore if this is set to `"\<Esc>"` then `<Esc>` has to be entered twice to exit into normal mode.
+One <Esc> will return to the cmdline.

 * `_complete_loading_text`: `""`